Skip to Content

 Advanced interactive charts powered by Plotly.
 Supports 2D and 3D visualizations including scatter plots, surface plots, heatmaps, contour plots, and animated charts with playback controls.

-Flow Diagram
+Flow Diagram (legacy)

 Node TypeShapeUsed For